It’s Just Not Fair(field)

 Sounds pretty awful, right?
 It gets worse… The English surrounded the Pequots and their hosts and began killing them by musket and by chopping them up to bits.
 At one point, the sophisticated English got word that half the people in the swamp were Sasquas and Pequot women and children.
 Living up to that famous English haughtiness, they allowed them to retreat before resuming the slaughter of the Pequot warriors.

 A few escaped under the cover of heavy fog, only to be beheaded by the Mohawks in upstate New York.
 Oh, and those women and children who were allowed “asylum?”
 Yeah, they were enslaved and sold to other “friendly” tribes up in Massachusetts.
-I guess, in a way, the handful of remaining Pequots have gotten the last laugh.
-(CTMQ Visit to the world’s largest casino here.)
+I guess, in a way, the handful of remaining Pequots have gotten the last laugh, with one of the largest casinos in the world.)

 Moving on to a brighter chapter of Fairfield history, there was a nice display about the town’s illustrious past as a witchcraft trial hotspot!
 Turns out that Connecticut actually held more witchcraft trials than Massachusetts – which really shouldn’t be all that surprising since many of Connecticut’s Colonial settlers left Massachusetts because the colonies up there were simply far too liberal with their Puritanism.
 Our founders were a tad more hardcore; trust me, the more you learn about Thomas Hooker, the more you’ll wonder how we humans think we’re advancing.